 Baby not sleeping??
 Eating??
 Or are you finally searching for a kid-friendly getaway!
 When, before you joined the group you’d be finding time to speed read a volume from “What to Expect…” chances are more than one Mumma in the group has done the extensive research for you.
 Online reviews are one thing but with the uncertainty of kickbacks, you’re at a safer bet to getting honest feedback from your new-found friends.

 No one ever complained of having too many friends…Don’t get me wrong your younger, childless friends will often be a welcome break to baby talk.
 But these mums will get to know you on another level and likewise.
 There’ll be mums just like you, from the same walks of life and others who you could learn from.

 Everyone needs a little alone time, to themselves, to take a breather and having those extra hands who are somewhat versed in parenthood may mean you can get a little break.
-Organise babysitting swaps with your new found group of yummy mummys.
-It might only be a 30 minute walk around the block but that fresh air may be a welcome breather to re centre yourself.
+Organise babysitting swaps with your new-found group of yummy mummies.
+It might only be a 30-minute walk around the block but that fresh air may be a welcome breather to re-centre yourself.

 At some point everyone was in your shoes, motherhood isn’t easy and everyone has their common struggles.
 Take something from those who’ve done it before or walked in the same uncertain shoes.
 Exchange stories of sleep regressions, teething and reflux.
 All to find out, yep this is what it’s like and it’s all pretty much normal.

 Looking for a place to catch up with friends, chat for hours and have the kids entertained all at once?
 Chipmunks Playland & Cafe is the perfect place to let the kids run wild and burn energy while you take a break and watch them from the cafe.
 The unlimited pay for play pass means each entry allows kids to play for as long as they like, all day and adults entry is always free!